Panty & Stocking with Garterbelt: Main

-The older Anarchy sister, Panty is a blonde-haired angel whose only interests are looking for men to have sex with and basking in the popularity of being an Anarchy sister.
+The older Anarchy sister, also named Pantiel (パンティエル, Pantieru), is a foul-mouthed, sexually promiscuous blonde-haired angel whose only interests are looking for men to have sex with and basking in the popularity of being an Anarchy sister.
 She does not take her Ghost-hunting duties as seriously as Stocking, preferring to fulfill her personal goal of having sex with 1,000 men on Earth before returning to Heaven.
 Her underwear transforms into a pistol called Backlace (バックレース, Bakkurēsu).
 She occasionally wields a second Backlace using Stocking's underwear, doubling her firepower and allowing her to combine them into more advanced firearms such as a submachine gun or sniper rifle.
 She can weaponize male underwear, though the weapon's size and usefulness depends on the size of the original wearer's penis.